 “Communicating via video is extremely effective for keeping everyone engaged and collaborative,” says sales and marketing strategist Amber Vilhauer, who works with a remote team.
 “I like to record a quick Loom video…”when reaching out in order to set them up for success.
 It's a much more personal way to connect with everyone because we're far apart and it keeps everyone better engaged.”

-There are a variety of ways you can use video conferencing software (like Zoom or Google Hangouts) to foster collaboration in your remote team.
+There are a variety of ways you can use video conferencing software (like Zoom, Google Hangouts or flat.social) to foster collaboration in your remote team.
 As Vilhauer mentioned, send video messages instead of emails.
 Host video meetings where your team can brainstorm face-to-face.
 Put regular “virtual happy hours” on the calendar so your team can relax and form deeper connections outside of work-related projects.
 Use video software to build a stronger sense of connection with your team—and watch your team become more collaborative as a result.

 If you want to build a collaborative team, your team needs to be able to collaborate on projects in real time.

 Enter Google Drive.

 Google Drive allows everyone on your team to access and work on files in real time—making it easier for your team to collaborate on projects, no matter where they are.

 For example, let’s say your team is putting together a press release to announce a new product.
 With Google docs, you can have your PR rep in Australia and your Marketing Manager in the US working on the document together in real-time to make sure both teams are getting their points across in the release.